Plan Your Visit

 Adjacent to the Cox Convention Center are some of Oklahoma City’s top hotels, including the Renaissance Oklahoma City Convention Center Hotel which connects by a glass-enclosed sky bridge, and the Sheraton Oklahoma City Hotel that connects through the newly renovated underground concourse that opens into our 900-space underground parking garage.
 The Courtyard Oklahoma City Downtown hotel and the Colcord, are also just across the street.
 Links to additional hotels and accommodation guides have been provided below.

-Visitors enjoy the proximity to numerous dining and entertainment options including the neighboring Oklahoma City Arena, which is home to the NBA’s Oklahoma City Thunder.
+Visitors enjoy the proximity to numerous dining and entertainment options including the neighboring Chesapeake Energy Arena, which is home to the NBA’s Oklahoma City Thunder.
 Also just steps away are the Myriad Botanical Gardens and Bricktown, a revitalized warehouse district featuring a variety of canal-side restaurants, clubs, galleries and more.
 Family fun and recreation are abundant as well.
 From baseball and bowling, to movies and museums, there’s something for everyone.